shikharmittal04/epspy/docs/otherfuncs.rst

    from epspy import meps

    obj = meps.eps()
-   eps.save_eps(obj,'myobj')
+   meps.save_eps(obj,'myobj')

 Now check if there is a file called ``myobj.pkl`` in ``obj.path`` directory.

-When you came back next time you can load you class object as
+When you came back next time you can load your class object as

 .. code:: python

    from epspy import meps
-   obj=meps.load_eps('/give/full/path/to/myobj.pkl')
+   obj = meps.load_eps('/give/full/path/to/myobj.pkl')

 Remember to give the full path to the ``myobj`` with the extension ``.pkl``.

-You may now check that indeed the specifications are correctly loaded by printing them using function :func:`print_input()`.
+Check that indeed the specifications are correctly loaded by printing them using the function :func:`print_input()`.

 .. code:: python

    from epspy import meps
-   obj=eps.load_eps('/give/full/path/to/myobj.pkl')
+   obj = meps.load_eps('/give/full/path/to/myobj.pkl')
    obj.print_input()